 3- Reduced costs

-A comprehensive ECM strategy will help you save money on storage and storage space for managing all the data.
+A comprehensive strategy will optimize all the components of enterprise content management which will help you save money on storage and storage space for managing all the data.

 4- Better management of archives